 Curing Kids Stories

 Mass.
-Eye and Ear physicians work miracles that put kids on paths to thrive every day.
-These cures, treatments a nd interventions allow the kids to grow, communicate, participate and develop.
+Eye and Ear physicians and scientists work miracles that put kids on paths to thrive every day.
+These cures, treatments and interventions allow children to grow, communicate, participate and develop.

 This is the opportunity - your opportunity - to help children:

 Kian’s parents were shocked when he failed newborn hearing screening, but doctors told them not to worry.
 With no family history of hearing loss, it was likely amniotic fluid in his ears that would resolve on its own.
 When his mom, Keyette, took Kian for a follow-up appointment, she received the devastating diagnosis that he had severe-to-profound hearing loss.
 “We decided to get a second opinion and turned to Mass.
 Eye and Ear for the best care around,” Keyette said.
 The doctors and audiology team determined that bilateral cochlear implants were the best course of action.
 Thanks to early detection and treatment, today Kian is a thriving 3 year old, a completely typical toddler who has met all significant milestones on or ahead of schedule.

 An aspiring Olympic figure skater, Adrian’s life was tipped off balance when he learned he had keratoconus, a progressive disease that can cause blindness and often results in the need for corneal transplants.
 In the U.S., keratoconus can be treated at first with glasses or special contact lenses, but as the disease progresses patients run out of options – and there is no cure.
 His mother, Debra, felt powerless, until she learned about a clinical trial going on at Mass.
 Eye and Ear.
 Adrian was the first child treated in this study, and his vision loss has been halted.
 If study results mirror those in Europe, this procedure could someday become standard treatment, and more people like Adrian will be free to follow their dreams.